ALValdiviesoo/odin-recipes/README.md

 This is my first project for The Odin project.
 This project includes basic HTML knowledge.
+This is the first version of this project.
+It will be updated after finishing the other projects for TOP.